Problem Package Format

 The test data for the problem can be organized into a tree-like structure rooted in the data folder.
 Each node of this tree is represented by a directory and referred to as a test data group.
 At the top level, the test data is divided into exactly two groups: sample and secret.
 The secret group may be further split into subgroups (each a subdirectory of secret).
 Each test data group (other than the root data group) may contain zero or more test cases (i.e., input-answer files).
 The sample directory may be omitted if a problem has no sample test cases.
 The secret directory must exist and the secret test group, or one of its descendent subgroups, must contain at least one test case.

-In each test data group, a YAML file testdata.yaml may be placed to specify how the result of the test data group should be computed.
-Some of the keys and their associated values will be inherited from the testdata.yaml in the closest ancestor group from the test case to the root data directory that has one.
-Others must be explicitly defined in the group's testdata.yaml file — otherwise they are set to the default values.
-If there is no testdata.yaml file in the root data group, one is implicitly added with the default values.
+In each test data group, a YAML file test_group.yaml may be placed to specify how the result of the test data group should be computed.
+Some of the keys and their associated values will be inherited from the test_group.yaml in the closest ancestor group from the test case to the root data directory that has one.
+Others must be explicitly defined in the group's test_group.yaml file — otherwise they are set to the default values.
+If there is no test_group.yaml file in the root data group, one is implicitly added with the default values.

 Key Type Default Inheritance Comments